 It seems every week a different Falcons player steps up on offense.
-Last week it was Julio Jones on offense having one of the best games in his career.
+Last week it was Roddy White on offense having one of the best games in his career.
 A few weeks back it was Thomas DeCoud and his two interceptions to help the Falcons control the San Diego Chargers.

 It was only a matter of time before Tony Gonzalez had his chance.
 After a solid start to begin the season, including three straight games at the outset with touchdowns, the future Hall of Famer led the Falcons with 13 catches for 123 yards and one touchdown on Sunday.